 The following is a general overview of the sexual misconduct investigation process.
-Please contact the Dean of Students Office at 323-259-2969 if you have any questions.
+Please contact the Interim Title IX Coordinator at 323-259-2590 if you have any questions.

-- Title IX Coordinator or designee meets with the complainant and describes the options available to them (internal and external options).
+- The Interim Title IX Coordinator or designee meets with the complainant and describes the options available to them (internal and external options).

 - If the complainant wants to address the issue via the college conduct process, the student will be asked to describe the incident verbally.
 They will also be given the option to provide a written account of the incident and asked to name any witnesses.
-(It should be noted that the Dean of Students Office will investigate the situation to the best of its ability if the student has shared enough details to permit an investigation to proceed.)
+(It should be noted that the Interim Title IX Coordinator will investigate the situation to the best of her ability if the student has shared enough details to permit an investigation to proceed.)

-- Once the incident has been documented in the Dean of Students Office, the Title IX Coordinator or designee will assign the case for investigation to a minimum of two trained investigators.
+- Once the incident has been documented, the Interim Title IX Coordinator or designee will assign the case for investigation to a minimum of two trained investigators.
 This investigation may or may not lead to a conduct hearing.

 - Investigators begin work.
 They are responsible for collecting as much information as possible from witnesses, friends, the complainant, and the respondent.
 The investigators create a report of their findings.
 Character statements are not to be included as part of the investigator's report unless relevant.

-- The Title IX Coordinator or designee, determines if reasonable cause exists to believe the sexual misconduct policy has been violated, and that the process should therefore continue.
+- The Interim Title IX Coordinator or designee determines if reasonable cause exists to believe the sexual misconduct policy has been violated, and that the process should therefore continue.

-- The Title IX Coordinator or designee receives investigation report and shares investigative report with the complainant and the respondent.
-If there is no resolution at this point, the Title IX Corodinator or designee may decide to move to a hearing.
+- The Interim Title IX Coordinator or designee receives the investigation report and shares the investigative report with the complainant and the respondent.
+If there is no resolution at this point, the Interim Title IX Coordinator or designee may decide to move to a hearing.

-- The Chair of the hearing panel shares the panel's decision with the Title IX Coordinator or designee responsible for overseeing the complaint.
-The Chair also recommends appropriate sanctions within the parameters provided by the Dean of Students Office.
+- The Chair of the hearing panel shares the panel's decision with the Interim Title IX Coordinator or designee responsible for overseeing the complaint.
+The Chair also recommends appropriate sanctions within the parameters provided by the Interim Title IX Coordinator.

-- The Title IX Coordinator or designee informs both the complainant and respondent of the outcome.
-The notification of each party should occur at nearly the same time.
+- The Interim Title IX Coordinator or designee informs both the complainant and respondent of the outcome.
+The notification of each party should occur at or near the same time.